Practice self-care! Be kind to yourself! Put yourself first!

 Not only that, but self care can also prevent feeling run down and you’ll better suited to taking care of others.
 This means that you'll feel better and your relationships will improve.
 All from taking the time to focus on what YOU need.

 ‘Parks and Recreation’ has this wonderful theme of Treat Yo Self, where it shows examples of living luxuriously and taking some free time to be “selfish”.
 Sometimes, it may get to extremes, but the occasional impulse buy should not be a bad thing.
-If a new shirt or a tea subscription makes you happy, then it was worth it.
+If a new shirt or a tea subscription brings you joy, then it was worth it.

 Allow yourself to enjoy the little things.